 The most successful AI implementations don't replace human judgment—they enhance it.
 While AI excels at data processing and pattern recognition, humans remain essential for:

-This partnership creates a powerful combination: AI provides the analytical horsepower to monitor vast amounts of data, while humans provide the wisdom to interpret results and take appropriate action.
+This partnership combines AI's capacity to monitor vast amounts of data with human judgment to interpret results and take appropriate action.

 Challenges and Considerations